Skip to content

 ARDORs develop customized work plans that contain goals, objectives, and strategies for addressing regional economic development needs including:

-1. Facilitating development of a healthy regional economy that results in sustainable business growth, new business investment, and economic diversification.
+1. Facilitating development of a healthy regional economy that results in sustainable business growth, new business investment, and economic diversification

 2. Identifying and working to eliminate regional economic development barriers.